Naomie Feller: International career

 Feller is a former French youth international.
-She was part of French squad which won 2019 UEFA Women's Under-19 Championship.
+She was part of the French squad which won 2019 UEFA Women's Under-19 Championship.
 She made her senior team debut on 22 October 2021 in a 11–0 FIFA World Cup qualifier win against Estonia.
+Feller scored her first international goal against Uruguay on 18 February 2023, scoring in the 79th minute.